ddysher/ml-notes/cloud-core/kubernetes/proposals/node.md

 ## cri windows support

-*Date 03/09/2018, v1.9, beta*
+- *Date 03/09/2018, v1.9, beta*
+- *Date 06/09/2019, v1.14, stable*

-The proposal (cri: windows container configuration) isstraightforward: oci specification defines platform specific configurations, including linux, windows, solaris, etc. However, kubelet runtime only supports linux, which means configurations like resources in pod spec will not be translated into oci configs when starting windows container.
+The proposal (cri: windows container configuration) is straightforward: oci specification defines platform specific configurations, including linux, windows, solaris, etc. However, kubelet runtime only supports linux, which means configurations like resources in pod spec will not be translated into oci configs when starting windows container.
 The proposal aims to solve the problem by changing kubelet runtime to be more modular and respect platform specific configs.

-Support for windows container is alpha in v1.5 and beta in v1.9.
+When setting appropriate networking, Pods from Windows and Linux container can access each other.
+To properly schedule Pods, user must add correct node selector in Pod spec, or use taints & tolerations.

 *References*